 Drohobych city architecture

-Choral Synagogue.
+The Choral Synagogue.
 It was the largest synagogue in Eastern Galicia, built in 1842-1865 years for the large Jewish community of Drohobych that played an important role in the economic life of the city.

-In 2001, the museum received the paintings of the writer and artist B. Schultz, who was born and lived in Drohobych.
-Address: Drohobych, I. Franko Str., 32.
+In 2001, the museum received paintings of the writer and artist B. Schultz, who was born and lived in the city.
+I. Franko Street, 32.
 Opening hours: 10:00-18:00, day off - Wednesday.

 Hotel “Drohobych”.
 This tourist complex is located in the very center of the city.
 Main services: cafe-bar, sauna, beauty salon, parking.
-Address: Drohobych, Shevchenko Str., 1.
+Shevchenko Street, 1.
 Contact phones: +380 3244 2 00 49, +380 3244 3 58 84.

 Hotel “Lemon”.
 The hotel is located at the entrance to Drohobych from Truskavets.
 Main services: restaurant (Ukrainian cuisine), sauna, pool, gym, parking, excursions.
-Address: Drohobych, Kozlovskiy Str., 1.
+Kozlovskiy Street, 1.
 Contact phones: +380 3244 1 02 62, +380 3244 1 02 72.